suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 default Parameter using suit-directive-set-parameters.
 Then, a dependent of that Dependency can use suit-directive-set-parameters prior to invoking suit-directive-process-dependency.
 Since suit-directive-set-parameters has set-if-unset behaviour, this means that the dependent has effectively overriden the Dependency's Parameter.
-Manifests that wishe to enforce a specific value of a Parameter MUST use suit-directive-override-parameters instead.
+Manifests that wish to enforce a specific value of a Parameter MUST use suit-directive-override-parameters instead.
 This satisfies USER_STORY.OVERRIDE and REQ.USE.MFST.COMPONENT of {{RFC9124}}.

+While suit-directive-set-parameters can be used outside of a Dependency use case, it has limited
+applicability: in linear manifests (without try-each, {{I-D.ietf-suit-manifest}}, section 8.4.10.2) it either behaves as suit-directive-override-parameters or has no effect, depending on whether its targets are already set.
+When used as a set-if-unset construction following a try-each, suit-directive-override-parameters has the same effect as if a suit-directive-override-parameters were placed in the final element of the try-each with no preceding condition.
+This limits the applicability of suit-directive-set-parameters outside dependency use cases.

 suit-directive-set-parameters does not specify a reporting policy.